maximusDecimalusMeridius/class-quiz/README.md

 ## Description

-This is a class assignment that required us to make a timed quiz that stores high scores in localStorage.
+This is a class assignment that required us to make a timed quiz that stores the Top 10 high scores in localStorage.
 It has the following acceptance criteria:

 - WHEN I click the start button, THEN a timer starts and I am presented with a question
 - WHEN I answer a question, THEN I am presented with another question